Updated November 2024

 Do you know anything about social media algorithms?
-Asking for a friend. 😊 You’ve probably noticed that social media habits have changed A LOT over the last few years, and the biggest shifts primarily have to do with the way in which popular social media platforms use algorithms to surface different types of content to different audiences in different parts of the app.
+Asking for a friend. 😊 You’ve probably noticed that social media habits have changed A LOT over the last few years, and the biggest shifts primarily have to do with how popular social media platforms use algorithms to surface different types of content to different audiences in different parts of the app.

 So today, we’re looking at the one thing that probably drives more conversations, actions, and pivots for social media marketers than anything else – social media algorithms.